raspberrypilearning/temperature-log/worksheet.md

             sleep(1)
     ```

-## Live graphing the data
+## Live-graphing the data

-You can produce a graph of CPU temperatures that will update as it's recorded.
-For this you'll need the `matplotlib` library.
+You can produce a graph of CPU temperatures which will update as the data is recorded.
+For this, you'll need the `matplotlib` library.
 The instructions for installing this are [here](https://github.com/raspberrypilearning/temperature-log/blob/master/software.md).

 1. First of all, import the `matplotlib` library where your other imports are: